Sharing classified information with nonfederal actors has benefits that extend well beyond protecting elections and improving cybersecurity.

-Ashley Deeks joined the University of Virginia Law School in 2012 as an associate professor of law after two years as an academic fellow at Columbia Law School.
-She served for ten years in the Legal Adviser's Office at the State Department, most recently as the Assistant Legal Adviser for Political-Military Affairs.
+Ashley Deeks is a Professor of Law at the University of Virginia Law School and a senior fellow at UVA's Miller Center.
+She teachs and writes in the areas of national security law, international law, cyber, artificial intelligence, and government secrecy.
+She joined the Virginia faculty in 2012 after two years as an academic fellow at Columbia Law School.
+In 2021-21, she took leave from UVA to serve as the Deputy Legal Advisor for the National Security Council and Associate White House Counsel.
+Before joining UVA, she worked for ten years in the Legal Adviser's Office at the State Department, including as the Assistant Legal Adviser for Political-Military Affairs.
 In 2007-08 she held an International Affairs Fellowship from the Council on Foreign Relations.
 After graduating from the University of Chicago Law School, she clerked for Judge Edward Becker on the U.S. Court of Appeals for the Third Circuit.

 Subscribe to this Lawfare contributor via RSS.

 The director of national intelligence has decided to curtail in-person briefings to Congress about election security.
 Congress should push back.